ucsb-csw8/w23c/ref/ide.md

 ### Step 2.
 Download the latest version

-Click on the button "Download Python 3.10.X" - the specific version can change, so do not worry about it, as long as it is greater than 3.7.
+Click on the button "Download Python {{page.python_version}}" - the specific version can change, so do not worry about it, as long as it is greater than 3.7.

-Pressing the “Python 3.10.X” button will initiate the downloading process for the python installer (python installer `!=` python interpreter).
+Pressing the “Python {{page.python_version}}” button will initiate the downloading process for the python installer (python installer `!=` python interpreter).

 If your browser asks you if you want to download this .exe file - choose “yes”.